-Enhanced messaging – when a business sends text, RCS enhances the humble SMS with rich capabilities.
+Enhanced messaging – when a business sends a text, RCS enhances the humble SMS with rich capabilities.
 It’s like using WhatsApp to message your customers, so messages become more engaging and interactive.
-Instead of just a simple text message, RCS is replacing SMS by offering video, location sharing, high-resolution photos, maps and even call to actions.
+Instead of just a simple text message, RCS is replacing SMS by offering video, location sharing, high-resolution photos, maps, and even call to action.

 Tied to a mobile number, not an app – RCS is tied to a mobile number instead of an app, so there are no downloads or updates needed.
 It’s a great way for operators to get back to the messaging market and be able to once again compete with the likes of Whatsapp and Facebook Messenger.

 Huge marketing benefits.
 RCS provides multiple marketing benefits:

 - Reach people who are most likely to take the action you want them to take.

 - Improve the customer experience with real-time order confirmations, product announcements, and information.